Short & Caught: The ASX small caps investors are shorting right now

 Shorting works by selling stocks you do not actually own in the hope of buying them back at a lower price.

 Because shorting is restricted under Australian law, any substantial shorting of stocks is worth knowing about even if you own these stocks and only trade long.

-The list was once again led by retailer Myer (ASX:MYR) was again the most shorted with over $108m against it.
+The list was once again led by retailer Myer (ASX:MYR) was again the most shorted with over 100 million shares.

 As for stocks that saw big rises in short interest in recent days, one was under siege gold producer Red 5 (ASX:RED).
 Last week the company plunged after revealing its production metrics for the Darlot Mining Hub.